Codeintuition vs Striver: Depth vs Free Breadth

 Striver's explanations are clear.
 What changes the outcome is what you've built before you arrive at the problem.

 On Codeintuition, by the time you reach 0/1 Knapsack, you've already traced recursive state through the Recursion course.
 You've built memoisation tables from recursive solutions in earlier DP problems.
-You understand why tabulation works because you've converted top-down to bottom-up across multiple problem types.
-The 0/1 Knapsack problem isn't something you learn from scratch.
-It's the next step in a progression you've been building across courses.
+You understand why tabulation works because you've converted top down to bottom up across multiple problem types.
+The 0/1 Knapsack problem becomes the next step in a progression you've been building across courses, not something you learn from scratch.

 Take Knapsack again.
 A written explanation tells you that for each item, you either include it or exclude it, and if you include it, you add its value and reduce the remaining capacity.
 That's correct.
 But when you're tracing what dp[i][w] actually holds at step 7 of a 15-step process, a written explanation forces you to simulate the entire state in your head.
-Most engineers can't do that reliably.
+That's hard to do reliably.
 And it's exactly the skill interviewers test when they ask you to trace through your solution on a whiteboard.

 Codeintuition's visual walkthroughs show the state at every frame.
 The DP table fills in front of you, and you can verify your mental model against the actual computation at each step.